If you or someone you know is in an emergency, call The National Suicide Prevention Lifeline at 800-273-TALK (8255) or call 911 immediately.

 Suicidal thoughts, much like mental health conditions, can affect anyone regardless of age, gender or background.
 In fact, suicide is often the result of an untreated mental health condition.
 Suicidal thoughts, although common, should not be considered normal and often indicate more serious issues.

 Every year thousands of individuals die by suicide, leaving behind their friends and family members to navigate the tragedy of loss.
 In many cases, friends and families affected by a suicide loss (often called “suicide loss survivors”) are left in the dark.
 Too often the feelings of shame and stigma prevent them from talking openly.

-These are only a few of the reasons why it’s important to take part in promoting Suicide Prevention Awareness Month.
 Please use these facts and others to encourage discussions with your community through social media or other forms of outreach.

 - 75% of all people who die by suicide are male.